Visit our AMS COVID-19 page for educational and professional resources and scheduling updates

 That is, applicants must not have received their doctoral degrees before the travel takes place, but must expect to receive it within twelve months of the JMM.

 Grants will only be awarded once.
 Any student that has previously received a Travel Grant for the JMM will not be eligible to receive another JMM Travel Grant.
-The application period is now closed.
-The deadline has passed and no further applications will be accepted at this time.
+The application period is now CLOSED, check back here for updates about application information.

 Applications for any one of these three sectional meetings will be accepted and considered as a group.
 This program accepts applications from current full time doctoral students at North American institutions.
 Travel grants will only be awarded once.
 The application period is now closed - no further applications will be accepted at this time.

 Applications for any of these four sectional meetings will be accepted and considered as a group.
 The program accepts applications from current full time doctoral students at North American institutions.
 Travel grants will only be awarded once.
-Applications will be accepted starting in May, 2019.
-Check back here for the link at that time.
+The application period is now closed, check back here for updated application information.

 Applications are only accepted online through MathPrograms.org.
 An account (free for applicants) must be created in order to apply.